 Orthotics are insoles that fit into your shoes and your sporting footwear.
-They can be customised to suit your unique foot.
+Our specialist can customise each orthotic to suit your unique foot.
 Alternatively, there are ready-made off the shelf orthotics that offer effective foot control and stability, as well as providing support to assist movement and relieve discomfort.
 They are made from a variety of materials (soft, cushioned, flexible, rigid) to suit your individual needs, because no two feet are the same!

 Not everyone needs a personalised orthotic: they aren’t cheap!
-Our specialist Mary Kent will assess your needs and evaluate your overall physical condition including your muscle length and strength, the way you walk, and the shoes you wear.
-She will discuss with you what she feels is the best approach to treating your issues, and this may mean orthotics are not the solution at this stage.
-Mary uses her 25 years' experience of clinical work dealing with foot biomechanics to get the best for you and your feet.
+Our specialist Mary Kent has over 25 years experience of clinical work, dealing with foot biomechanics to get the best for you and your feet.
+Mary will assess your needs and evaluate your overall physical condition.
+For instance, she will assess your muscle length and strength, the way you walk, and the shoes you wear.
+She will discuss with you what she feels is the best approach to treating your issues.Read More...

-However, the correction of biomechanical factors by treatment and muscle balance training alone can often be all you need.
-An external orthotic is not always suitable.
+However, orthotics are not always the best solution.
+Often, the correction of biomechanical factors through treatment and muscle balance training can be all you need.

-Alternatively, she may recommend a simple off the shelf orthotic in combination with a lower limb strength and stretching program.
+Alternatively, Mary may recommend a simple off the shelf orthotic in combination with a lower limb strength and stretching program.

 Biomechanical deviations in the foot are a very common occurrence.
 Many people are over-pronating (flat-footed) or supinating (high arched foot).
 Varying foot function will cause the muscles in the leg to work in a different way, often leading to muscle imbalances and injury.
-This can become more obvious when we become more active, as increases in activity or sport can place more pressure on the feet than normal day to day activities.
+This can become more obvious when we become more active.
+Increases in activity or sport can place more pressure on the feet than normal day to day activities.

 A biomechanical assessment of the foot and the lower limbs will aid diagnosis and treatment of issues such as: